Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 set_child!(window, button)
 ```

-Setting opacity does emit the `hide` or `show` signals, meaning while the widget may be fully transparent and thus invisible to us humans, it retains its allocated area on screen.
+Setting opacity does **not** emit the `hide` or `show` signals, meaning while the widget may be fully transparent and thus invisible to us humans, it retains its interactivity and allocated area on screen.

 ---